TheInsomniac/CloudEdit/README.md

   - Concatenates html/css/js to their inline equivalents for single-file download.
 - Toggle-able editor panes resize automatically based upon how many are displayed.
 - Uses sessionStorage for the current state in case of the 'accidental' browser refresh.
-- Uses localStorage to store the currently selected them for your next use.
+- Uses localStorage to store the currently selected theme for your next use.

 __Added:__

-- Rudimentary "view-only" JavaScript console for _console.log_ statements.
+<del>- Rudimentary "view-only" JavaScript console for _console.log_ statements.
   - Unfortunately I have no way of catching "undefined" variables.
-They still go to the Browser.
+They still go to the Browser.</del>
+- jqConsole from [repl.it](https://github.com/replit/jq-console) for complete js console.
 - Preview Modal in case you don't like scrolling or want more of the end-user experience.
 - Context menu on "right-click" over any editor pane.
   - Theme Chooser for editor windows (changes all).